/*-- scss:defaults --*/

 // Improve background contrast for code chunk ouput

-To get your website to use these .scss files, we’ll need to make some minor edits to the website’s YAML.
-Open _quarto.yml in RStudio and add the following lines.
+To get your website to use these .scss files, we’ll need to make some minor edits to the website’s YAML. **Open your “_quarto.yml” file in your IDE and add the following lines**.

 Note that the below code chunk includes a html: element but your existing _quarto.yml will already have that element!
 That bit is included below so you know where to copy/paste the new lines into your existing YAML.